Collapsible Soils in New Mexico | TLS Foundations

 Collapsible soil is invisible in a dry state.
 A visual site inspection gives no indication that the material beneath a foundation is metastable.

 The surface looks like ordinary desert soil — light-colored, firm to walk on, unremarkable.
 There is no seasonal cracking pattern to observe, no doors that stick and release, no indication that anything is wrong.
-The instability exists entirely at the particle level, in the structure of bonds that have never been tested by moisture.
+The instability exists entirely at the particle level.

 What Investigation Looks At